 Art & crafts

 Another great way to develop your child’s fine motor skills is by doing art and craft activities together.
-Drawing using crayons, coloured pencils or chalk can help to strengthen your child’s hand-eye coordination and manual dexterity.
+Drawing using crayons, paint sticks or chalk can help to strengthen your child’s hand-eye coordination and manual dexterity.
 Finger painting is a perfect fine motor skill activity for younger children and then you can go onto teaching them how to hold a paint brush and how to control it to make shapes and letters.